This post is all about the most epic 3 day New Orleans itinerary.

 That concludes the most epic 3-day New Orleans Itinerary covering all the highlights and my personal favorite stops.

-The city, beach, and desert all in 7 days make for the BEST 1-week Itinerary for Morocco.
 If you are wanting to have the time of your life in Morocco and stay within a budget, this guide is perfect for you.

-Just saying “Morocco”, I can nearly smell the mint tea and hear the snake charming music erupt from Marrakesh’s main square, Jemaa el-Fnaa.
+Just saying “Morocco”, I can nearly smell the mint tea and hear the snake-charming music erupt from Marrakesh’s main square, Jemaa el-Fnaa.
 Morocco is one of the most magical places I have explored.

 Planning your trip.